-XOMA will not be providing specific guidance on overall revenues or cash receipts for 2011 so as to best manage its ongoing business development discussions and other activities.
-The company currently expects that cash used in operating activities in 2011 may range from \$30 million to cash neutral.
+XOMA will not be providing specific guidance on overall revenues or cash receipts for the remainder of 2011 so as to best manage its ongoing business development discussions and other activities.
+The Company currently expects cash used in operating activities in 2011 may range from \$30 million to cash neutral.